A Woman's Role

 African Americans also were openly unwanted by the overwhelmingly white population of settlers to Oregon.
 Out of over 52,000 state residents in 1860, a mere 124 were blacks or mulattoes.
 Over the decades, those few African Americans and other minorities who managed to make a living in Oregon routinely lived as second class citizens, both in the eyes of the law and the minds of most Oregonians.
 Minorities commonly were refused housing as well as access to many businesses such as hotels and cafes.

 In time, the dominant white society saw only certain jobs as acceptable for African Americans.
-These generally included menial labor such as cleaning stables and some types of service work such as shining shoes.
-Still, in spite of the hurdles, by the early 1900s small numbers of blacks were making inroads as doctors, lawyers, and businessmen.
+These generally included menial labor such as cleaning stables and service work such as shining shoes.
+In spite of the hurdles, by the early 1900s small numbers of blacks were making inroads as doctors, lawyers, and businessmen.
 Others, particularly in Portland, opened restaurants, barber shops, and stores serving a growing, and culturally rich, inner city African American community.

 A Suspect Theory